MiSTer-devel/Downloader_MiSTer/src/test/unit/online_importer/test_online_importer_with_priority_storage_requirements.md

 ### Prefer External

 - When there is no external drives, the pext base will be created in the base_path drive (usually the SD).
-- When there is one external drives, the pext base will be created in an external drive following the priority drive order (defined in constants.py).
+- When there is external drives, the pext base will be created in an external drive following the priority drive order (defined in constants.py).
+First, a "pext base" in the external drives will be searched following that priority drive order.
+If not found, it will be picking the first existing external drive of the mentioned priority order.

 ### Off